Xiaohongshu

 Xiaohongshu (XHS; 小红书 (Xiǎohóngshū, little red book)), known in English as RedNote, is a Chinese social networking and e-commerce platform.
+It is known for combining user-generated "notes" (posts mixing text, images, and short videos) with product discovery and social commerce features.

 As of 2020, 70% of the platform's users are reportedly born after 1990, and nearly 70% of them are female.
-In January 2025, the app gained an influx of new users from the United States and other parts of the world due to the anticipated shutdown of TikTok's U.S. operations in accordance with the Protecting Americans from Foreign Adversary Controlled Applications Act.
-Xiaohongshu has been called "China's answer to Instagram".
+The South China Morning Post described Xiaohongshu as "China's answer to Instagram".
+In January 2025, the app briefly gained an influx of new users from the United States and other parts of the world due to the anticipated shutdown of TikTok's U.S. operations, though the app's popularity overseas quickly faded soon after that.
+Xiaohongshu subsequently implemented measures to separate Chinese users from non-Chinese users on the platform.

+Like all other social media apps in China, Xiaohongshu operates under the strict content moderation requirements from the Cyberspace Administration of China, with content criticizing the Chinese Communist Party (CCP) or CCP general secretary Xi Jinping being forbidden.

 Etymology

 The app was initially called "Hong Kong Shopping Guide" and targeted Chinese tourists.
 According to co-founder Mao Wenchao, the name Xiaohongshu was inspired by his career at Bain & Company and education at the Stanford Graduate School of Business; both institutions feature red as their main color.
-"Little Red Book" is also the English nickname for the 1964 Quotations from Chairman Mao Tse-tung.
+"Little Red Book" is also the English nickname for the 1964 Quotations from Chairman Mao Tse-tung, known during the Cultural Revolution as 红宝书 (Hóngbǎoshū (Red Treasured Book)).
 The company has stated that the platform's name is not a reference to the compilation book.

 Internationally, the app was branded as RED from 2022 through 2023, then listed under the name REDnote on the Google Play store beginning in September 2024.
 The latter name is often used by many US users.
 Since January 20, 2025, the app has been styled rednote on both the App Store and Google Play.
-In September 2025, the English branding and description was removed, and the app’s name was reverted to Xiaohongshu.